 1999 / 456 pages

 Why would anyone go through all the trouble of building an immensely strong castle in the middle of the North York moors in England?
 Why else but to hide a secret organization of intellectuals who are protecting the wisdom of past ages.
 The plot of this novel is based on the tension between two secret societies.
 The first group, the Druids, have their roots in early British history.
 Brouwer proposes that after the Druids were repressed by the Roman Empire they went underground and plotted to regain power.
 The second secret society grew from the first.
 According to Brouwer, Merlin was the best and brightest of the Druids and he was slated to bring the Druids back to power, but Brouwer’s legend has it that he was converted to Christianity by a simple priest.
-As a result of this conversion he is said to have foiled the Druid’s plan and established his own secret society, the Merlins, to counteract the efforts of the Druids by using and conserving the knowledge of the Ancient Civilizations.
+As a result of this conversion, he is said to have foiled the Druids’ plan and established his own secret society, the Merlins, to counteract the efforts of the Druids by using and conserving the knowledge of the Ancient Civilizations.

 But now it is 1312 A.D. and after centuries of struggle, Magnus, the castle Merlin had built to carry on his struggle, has fallen under the control of the Druids.
 The only hope for the Merlins is a teenage boy who either carries the secrets needed to regain the ascendancy or has been turned to the Druid cause.
-This young man, Thomas, becomes the centre of the conflict between the Merlins and the Druids.
+This young man, Thomas, becomes the center of the conflict between the Merlins and the Druids.
 Always unsure of who he can trust Thomas conquers and loses Magnus.
 He is forced to flee from England to Palestine and is chased even there.
 He returns to England where the conflict even involves the king’s immediate family.

 Although this is an excellent novel, Brouwer falls short on a few points.
-First, although Thomas’ uncertainty about who he can trust works well early in the novel it drags on much to much.
+First, although Thomas’ uncertainty about whom he can trust works well early in the novel it drags on much too much.
 The same questions are raised again and again about the same people even when they seem to have proven their loyalties earlier in the novel.
-Additionally the characters that Brouwer develops lack depth.
+Additionally, the characters that Brouwer develops lack depth.
 One finds the rough but noble knight, the fair lady, the wise old man, and the evil scheming villain.
 Even Thomas himself has that youth destined for glory feel, like some medieval Luke Skywalker.

-Still, despite these failings this is an exciting piece of historical fiction.
-In a historical sense the accuracy with which Brouwer recreates the time and setting of the novel is excellent.
+Still, despite these failings, this is an exciting piece of historical fiction.
+In a historical sense, the accuracy with which Brouwer recreates the time and setting of the novel is excellent.
 Naturally, certain events are changed to reflect the existence of the Druids and Merlins but the book feels right, historically.
 Brouwer also provides chapter-by-chapter historical notes that explain how the novel could fit into history.
 Even the questions about who Thomas can trust, although they are overused, provide an “I can’t put the book down” level of tension for much of the novel.